ReleasedBrainiac/GraphToSequenceNN/README.md

 # GraphToSequenceNN [In Progress]

 This Repo is in proceeding.
 It will provide an example of Graph2Sequence encoding and decoding.
 The source behind the Graph2Sequence idea is https://arxiv.org/abs/1804.00823.
+In this implementation I try to encode datasets from https://amr.isi.edu/ (Abstract Meaning Representation).

 ## The Setup